Yash-Gahlot-YG/tourism-web/README.md

 ## 🙏 Support
-supported and Guided by Sumit Gandhi
+supported and Guided by Sumit Gandhi BCA Final Year